-- If you don’t know what exercise to choose, you can look at go to the “Exercises” section of the app, and select the part of the body you’d like to work.
+- If you don’t know what exercise to choose, you can go to the “Exercises” section of the app, and select the part of the body you’d like to work.
 Then it will return a list of exercises that you can add to your routine.

-- You can search for exercises by equipment.
+- You can search for exercises, by equipment.

 - There are over 1300 exercises in the Jefit database to choose from (with or without equipment).